Nepal Trekking Sale On NowBook Now & Save

 Meals: B,D

-Gangtok, the capital of Sikkim since the 19th century, is perched along a ridge with sweeping views across the valleys below.
-On a clear day, you may catch glimpses of Kangchenjunga rising above the distant hills.
-Today you explore some of the city's key sites, including a visit to Rumtek Monastery, one of the most important centres for Tibetan Buddhism in Sikkim.
-With its traditional architecture, intricate murals and serene setting, the monastery offers insight into the region’s spiritual heritage.
-You also have time to stroll through parts of the town, soaking in the unique blend of cultures that define this remote Himalayan capital.
-Overnight: The Elgin Norkill Hotel or similar
+Gangtok, the capital of Sikkim since the 19th century, is perched along a ridge with sweeping views across the surrounding valleys.
+On clear days, distant views of Kangchenjunga (8,586 m / 28,169 ft) may appear above the far horizon.
+Today we explore some of the city’s key cultural highlights, including a visit to Rumtek Monastery, one of the most important centres of Tibetan Buddhism in the region and the seat of the Karma Kagyu lineage outside Tibet.
+Set on a hillside overlooking the valley, the monastery is known for its striking traditional architecture, colourful murals and tranquil atmosphere.
+During the day there is also time to stroll through parts of Gangtok town, where Tibetan, Nepali and Sikkimese influences blend to create a vibrant Himalayan capital.
+Accommodation: The Elgin Norkhill Gangtok or similar

 Meals: B,D